Blow Molding

 - Polystyrene

 These materials are melted down to create a hollow tube known as a parison.
 Once the thermoplastics are fully melted, compressed air is introduced into the parison.
 The high-pressure air forces the molten material to expand and balloon outward, pressing it against the walls of the mold cavity and taking on its shape.
+This inflation step is central to creating consistent wall thickness and structural integrity in the final blow-molded plastic products.

 Once the parison conforms to the mold, cooling begins.
 Cooling methods include conduction through the mold, evaporation of volatile fluids within the container, or the circulation of cold water through the mold cavity.
 After the material solidifies, the newly formed product is removed from the mold.
 It undergoes leak testing to ensure quality before being packaged and prepared for distribution.
+Quality checks at this stage help verify that each piece meets specifications for strength, appearance, and performance.

 The ultimate goal of the custom blow molding process is to produce a uniform final product that meets market demands for exceptional quality, smooth finishes, and airtight functionality, all while eliminating the need for assembling multiple parts.
 Blow molding stands out as a highly efficient production method, capable of manufacturing nearly 20,000 containers per hour.
 This remarkable capacity makes it one of the most dependable manufacturing processes to address the global demand for plastics on a daily basis.